-Pepper Jack Mac is a spicy pepper jack macaroni and cheese recipe studded with plenty of fresh jalapeños ~ think you can handle it?
+Pepper Jack Mac is a spicy pepper jack macaroni and cheese recipe studded with fresh jalapeños.
 If I were you I’d skip straight to the recipe and make this outrageous meal asap, it’s that good.

-Did you know that the fat in dairy products helps temper the heat of hot chile peppers like jalapeños?
-That means you can tolerate hot peppers better in a cheesy dish like this!
+Did you know that the fat in dairy products helps mellow out the heat of hot chile peppers like jalapeños?
+Capsaicin, the compound responsible for the heat in peppers, is fat-soluble, which means it dissolves in fats and oils, preventing it from hitting your tastebuds directly.
+That means you can tolerate hot peppers better in a cheesy dish like this.
+Super cool!

 TIP: Italian pasta, that is, pasta imported from Italy, tends to be lighter (more delicate) and less filling than American made, even in larger shapes like my Torchio.
 I love it with heavier sauced pasta dishes like this pepper jack mac.

-I’ve used another of my favorite large Italian shapes, Cavatappi, in my CACIO E PEPE MACARONI AND CHEESE, it’s a large loose spiral that really catches the sauce.
-And in my BUCATINI WITH BURST TOMATOES, the thick strands of Bucatini pasta make a fun contrast with the delicate burst tomatoes.
+I’ve used another of my favorite large Italian shapes, Cavatappi, in my Cacio e Pepe Macaroni and Cheese, it’s a large loose spiral that really catches the sauce.
+And in my Bucatini with Burst Tomatoes, the thick strands of Bucatini pasta make a fun contrast with the delicate burst tomatoes.
 Any pasta dish can be stepped up a notch with a fresh new pasta shape.
-My LAMB RAGU gets even more luxurious when I serve it over the wide soft folds of Papardelle.
+My Easy Pasta Bolognese gets even more luxurious when I serve it over the wide soft folds of Papardelle.

 - Set oven to 350F